RichardMichael/VNI-traffic/README.md

 VNI traffic Meterering

 # Description
-This is to parse the Geneve VNID header and show Packets/Bytes from NXOS version 10.2.5
+This is to parse the Geneve VNID header and show Packets/Bytes from NXOS version 10.2.5 + FX2 PID's only

 # Usage
 <ul>
   1. copy the file to the bootflash of NXOS
 </ul>
 <ul>
   2. Use <b>python3 bootflash:Rich.py</b>